-1302.04(d) Cancellation of Claim Lost in Interference See 1109.02.
+1302.04(d) Cancellation of Claim Lost in Interference

+See 1109.02.

-1302.04(e) Cancellation of Rejected Claims Following Appeal See 1214.06, 1215.03, and 1215.04.
+1302.04(e) Cancellation of Rejected Claims Following Appeal

+See 1214.06, 1215.03, and 1215.04.

-1302.04(f) Data of Copending Application Referred to Should Be Brought Up to Date Where a patent application which is ready for issue refers by serial number to a U.S. application which has matured into a patent, the Examiner is authorized to enter the patent number without an Examiner's Amendment.
-This entry should be in the following form: "now Patent No. \\\\."
+1302.04(f) Data of Copending Application Referred to Should Be Brought Up to Date [R-17]

+Where a patent application which is ready for issue refers by serial number to a U.S. application which has matured into a patent, the Examiner is authorized to enter the patent number without a formal Examiner's Amendment.
+This entry should be in the following form: "now Patent No. ."
 This entry is to be initialed in the margin by the Examiner to fix responsibility for the same.
 The entry and the initials should be in red ink.

+If the application referred to has become abandoned, the entry "and now abandoned" should be made by a formal Examiner's

+Amendment.

+1302.04(g) Identification of Claims [R-17]

-(Basis: Notice of May 19, 1952.)
-If the application referred to has become abandoned, the entry "and now abandoned" should be made by a formal Examiner's Amendment.
-See 1309.01.
-1302.04(g) Identification of Claims In entering an Examiner's Amendment in a claim, the original number, as well as the number of the claim as it appears in the allowed application, should be referred to.
-(Basis: Notice of August 26, 1929.)
-1302.05 Correction of Drawing Where a case otherwise ready for issue requires correction of the drawing, the Examiner, before sending the file to the Draftsman, should attach thereto a slip indicating that the case is ready for allowance.
-Slight defects may be corrected on the Examiner's initiative as set forth in 608.02(w) and an Examiner's Amendment prepared as set forth in 1302.04.
-In view of the relaxed requirements for certain fine details, the need to correct some slight defects may be obviated.
-See 608.02-"Waiving of Corrections."
-1302.06 Prior Foreign Application On passing to issue any application in which the requirements of 35 U.S.C.
-119 are apparently complied with, the Examiner should check that the identification of the foreign case has been entered on the file wrapper.
-See 201.14(c).
-If no foreign data is to be entered, "None" should be written in the spaces provided.
-This will be crossed out, if papers are subsequently filed.
-(Notice of January 23, 1964.)
-1302.07 Use of Retention Labels To Preserve Abandoned Companion Applications Rule 14(b).
-Abandoned applications are likewise not open to public inspection, except that if an application referred to in a United States patent is abandoned and is available, it may be inspected or copies obtained by any person on written request, without notice to the applicant.
+To identify a claim, a formal Examiner's Amendment should refer to it by the original number and, if renumbered in the allowed application, also by the new number.

+1302.05 Correction of Drawing [R-17]

+Where a case otherwise ready for issue requires correction of the drawing, the Examiner, before sending the file to the Draftsman, should attach thereto a slip indicating that the case is ready for allowance.
+Slight defects may be corrected on the Examiner's initiative as set forth in 608.02(w) and a formal Examiner's Amendment prepared.

+Correction of some slight defects may be obviated, see 608.02-"Waiving of Corrections".

+1302.06 Prior Foreign Application

+See 201.14(c) and 202.03.

+1302.07 Use of Retention Labels To Preserve Abandoned Companion Applications [R-17]

+Rule 14(b).
+Except as provided in Rule 11(b) abandoned applications are likewise not open to public inspection, except that if an application referred to in a United States patent is abandoned and is available, it may be inspected or copies obtained by any person on written request, without notice to the applicant.
 Abandoned applications may be destroyed after twenty years from their filing date, except those to which particular attention has been called and which have been marked for preservation.
 Abandoned applications will not be returned.

-Related applications referred to in patent specifications are preserved from destruction by a retention label (Form PO-150) which is attached to the outside of the file jacket.
-The Docket Clerk of the Division prepares such a label for use as indicated below on each application (which has not become a patent) which is referred to in the specification or oath of the application ready for allowance (or in any Office letter therein).
-If the case referred to is Still pending:
+Related applications referred to in patent specifications are preserved from destruction by a retention label (Form PO-150) which is attached to the outside of the file wrapper.
+The

+Final Review Clerk of the Group prepares such a label for use as indicated below on each application (which has not become a patent) which is referred to in the specification or oath of the application ready for allowance (or in any Office letter therein).

+If the case referred to is

+Still pending:

-Fill in and paste label on the face of the pending file jacket so that no entry is obscured, preferably in the unused portion of the space provided for name and address of inventor.
+Fill in and paste label on the face of the pending file wrapper in the space provided.
 Make no change in specification of the allowable application.
-Forfeited: